 To verify that all of Appium's dependencies are met you can use

 from source), then run

 --android flags to verify that all

 of the dependencies are set up correctly.
-If running from source, you may have to use

 You also need to download the Appium client for your language so you can write tests.
 The Appium clients are simple extensions to the WebDriver clients.
 You can see the list of clients and links to download instructions at the Appium clients list.

 Kick up an Appium server, and then run a test written in your favorite WebDriver-compatible language!
 You can run an Appium server using node.js or using the application, see below.

 The main guide for getting started writing and running tests is the running tests doc, which includes explanations for iOS, Android, and Android older devices.
 If you're interested in testing on physical hardware, you might be interested in our real devices guide.

 You find elements by using a subset of WebDriver's element-finding strategies.
 See finding elements for detailed information.
 We also have several extensions to the JSON Wire Protocol for automating mobile gestures like tap, flick, and swipe.

 You can also automate web views in hybrid apps!
 See the hybrid app guide